LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 ```
 <br>

-Gamma can take on values ranging from −1 to +1, where: 0 indicates no relationship at all; a negative value indicates a negative relationship; and a positive value a positive relationship.
+Gamma can take on values ranging from −1 to +1, where: 0 indicates no relationship at all; a negative value indicates a negative relationship; and a positive value, a positive relationship.
 The closer the value is to either −1 or +1, the stronger the relationship is between variables.

 [De Vaus (2002)](https://www.taylorfrancis.com/books/mono/10.4324/9780203501054/surveys-social-research-david-de-vaus) provides the following rules of thumb for interpreting effect size strength for Gamma:  up to 0.10 (trivial), 0.10 to 0.29 (low to moderate), 0.30 to 0.49 (moderate to substantial), 0.50 to 0.69 (substantial to very strong), 0.70 to 0.89 (very strong), 0.9 and above (near perfect).